Hallucination Detection in Foundation Models for Decision-Making: A Flexible Definition and Review of the State of the Art: Metrics and Evaluation Platforms

 \paragraph{Talk2Car~\cite{deruyttere2019talk2car}} Talk2Car is an earlier extension of the nuScenes dataset which aims to ignite further research into developing systems that bridge the gap between passengers and an autonomous vehicle through natural language.
 Annotators provided approximately $12$K text commands over $850$ videos within the nuScenes training split which refer to an object in the scene.

 \paragraph{Refer-KITTI~\cite{wu2023referring}} While Talk2Car is a pioneering work for object referral in real driving scenes through natural language, each annotated instruction only refers to one object.
-As such,~\citet{wu2023referring} propose a new task definition, referring multi-object tracking (RMOT), which attempts to predict all objects that are referred to within a natural language input.
+As such,~\citeauthor{wu2023referring} propose a new task definition, referring multi-object tracking (RMOT), which attempts to predict all objects that are referred to within a natural language input.
 They augment the KITTI driving dataset~\cite{geiger2012kitti} with labeled $2$D bounding boxes around objects that are referenced within a text prompt for $6.5$K images.

 \paragraph{NuPrompt~\cite{wu2023language}} NuPrompt is another RMOT-based benchmark, but applied to nuScenes and with $3$D bounding box labels.
-It includes $35$K languages prompts, with most prompts referring to anywhere between one and ten objects in a scene.
+It includes $35$K languages prompts, with most prompts referring to anywhere between one and ten objects.

-\paragraph{DRAMA~\cite{malla2023drama}} The authors argue that, while several datasets exist for anomaly detection or identification on roads, there is a gap in explaining the reason for categorizing an object as being \emph{risky}, \ie~objects the model should pay attention to, like crosswalks, pedestrians, and traffic lights.
+\paragraph{DRAMA~\cite{malla2023drama}} \citeauthor{malla2023drama} argue that, while several datasets exist for anomaly detection or identification on roads, there is a gap in explaining the reason for categorizing an object as being \emph{risky}, \ie~objects the model should pay attention to, like crosswalks, pedestrians, and traffic lights.
 As such, DRAMA is a benchmark tackling identification of risky objects in a driving scene conditioned on natural language. \citet{ding2023hilmd} extend DRAMA to further include suggestions on actions the ego vehicle can take to minimize risk, but the dataset is not public at this time.

 \paragraph{NuInstruct~\cite{ding2024holistic}} NuInstruct addresses two common limitations in existing driving datasets: they cover a limited subset of necessary tasks while driving (\eg~evaluating perception while ignoring planning), and disregard temporal and multi-view representations.
 Built on top of NuScenes, the dataset provides $91$K samples of multi-view sequences with corresponding QA pairs spanning $17$ subtasks within perception, prediction, planning, and risk detection.